Travel Guide to the Costa de la Luz

 Popular Costa de la Luz resorts

-Cadiz is divided into two main parts, the modern and the old. although the newer side has all the trappings of modern day living, the marinas and fine dining restaurants located in the historic quarter reveals the true history of Cadiz.
+Cadiz is divided into two main parts, the modern and the old.
+Although the newer part has all the trappings of modern-day living, the marinas and fine dining restaurants located in the historic quarter reveals the true history of Cadiz.

-Endearing fishing village with access to all the best beaches and the natural parks in the area, low rise tourism with plenty of good eating houses, fresh fish is a must and Barbate has enough eateries to satisfy the most enthusiast of fresh fish and seafood lover.
+Endearing fishing village with access to all the best beaches and the natural parks in the area, low rise tourism with plenty of good eating houses.

 Explore the back streets and you will be rewarded with finding some of the cheapest fresh fish restaurants and tapas bars anywhere in the area.
 Head for the bars busy with the local trade to find the best deals.